cert-orangecyberdefense/datalake-hunter/README.md

 ```

 When a query hash is provided, it will be used as the name of the bloom filter in the csv file.

+⚠️ Please be aware that depending on the rate of false positive used when creating your bloom filters, there is a chance of false positive matches.

 ## Example